rootiest/crimping-tutorial/README.md

 Do not squeeze **_TOO_** hard and do not squeeze too little.
 The handle ratchet should release when you have squeezed enough.

+Squeezing too hard may damage the connector or the wire.
+Squeexing too little may not crimp the connector securely.

 ![Crimp Terminal](resources/complete-squeeze_1.jpg)
 ![Crimp Terminal](resources/complete-squeeze_2.jpg)